Giorgio Vido

-Giorgio Vido (born 1 April 1941 in Padua, death 8 December 2018) was an Italian politician.
+Giorgio Vido (born 1 April 1941 in Padua, died 8 December 2018) was an Italian politician.
 Elected to the Italian Chamber of Deputies for the Liga Veneta-Lega Nord, he left the party in 1994.

-In 2000 he contributed to the foundation of the Fronte Marco Polo with Fabio Padovan.
-After a dismal result in the 2000 regional elections (1.2%) he managed to merge his party with the Veneti d'Europa.
-The new party was called Liga Fronte Veneto and Giorgio Vido was national secretary from 2001 to 2003.
+In 2000, he contributed to the foundation of the Fronte Marco Polo with Fabio Padovan.
+After a dismal result in the 2000 regional elections (1.2%), he managed to merge his party with the Veneti d'Europa.
+The new party was called Liga Fronte Veneto, and Giorgio Vido was national secretary from 2001 to 2003.